-- 1.1.1 This appendix provides the principles and example designs of SuDS features including, wetlands, wet retention ponds and dry detention basins based on the latest good practice guidance.
-These design principles would require to be adopted as part of the detailed design and construction of the proposed scheme. - SuDS features are required throughout the proposed scheme in order to provide attenuation of peak flows and to treat surface water runoff before it enters watercourses.
-They are required in a range of different landscape character types traversed by the proposed scheme including relatively wooded lower glen and largely open mid and upper glen.
-Careful consideration must be given to the local landscape context and topography when designing these features to ensure a good landscape fit. - 1.1.3 The Construction Industry Research and Information Association (CIRIA) has published the SuDS Manual (2015) which sets out the four pillars of SuDS design water quantity, water quality, amenity and biodiversity.
+- 1.1.1 This appendix provides the principles and example designs of Sustainable Drainage Systems (SuDS) features including wetlands, wet retention ponds and dry detention basins based on the latest good practice guidance.
+These design principles would require to be adopted as part of the detailed design and construction of the proposed scheme. - 1.1.2 SuDS features are required throughout the proposed scheme in order to provide attenuation of peak flows and to treat surface water runoff before it enters watercourses.
+They are required in a range of different landscape character types traversed by the proposed scheme including relatively wooded lower glen and largely open mid glen.
+Careful consideration must be given to the local landscape context and topography when designing these features to ensure a good landscape fit.
+Geo-cellular storage areas have been incorporated into the design at appropriate locations to increase the water retention capacity. - 1.1.3 The Construction Industry Research and Information Association (CIRIA) has published the SuDS Manual (2015) which sets out the four pillars of SuDS design water quantity, water quality, amenity and biodiversity.
 The SuDS Manual guidance promotes the early consideration of the criteria in the design process to obtain the best multi-functional outcome.
 Well implemented SuDS design can have very positive impact on visual amenity, biodiversity and land value. - 1.1.4 The Chartered Institution of Water and Environmental Management (CIWEM) and the Wildfowl and Wetlands Trust (WWT) have recently published new research (2017) assessing the effectiveness of delivering multifunctional sustainable drainage in England.
 One of the report findings was that where SuDS have been delivered, they often miss opportunities to provide multiple benefits beyond the basic function of control, treatment and attenuation of surface water.